jbakse/site_builder/content/turtles/index.md

 `myTurtle.turnTo(angleDegrees)`

-Changes the turtle's bearing to the provided angle in degrees.<!--[[Somewhat confusing vs. the previous two.
-If this is an absolute vs. relative number, where is 0?]]-->
+Changes the turtle's bearing to the provided angle.
+The angle is measured in clockwise degrees from straight right.

 `myTurtle.penUp()`